ibm-cloud-docs/cli/reference/ibmcloud/cli_api_policy.md

 SERVICE_ID_UUID (required)
 :   The UUID of the service ID, exclusive with SERVICE_ID_NAME.

+-d, --description STRING
+:   Filter results to list the service API keys with descriptions that include the supplied string.

+-n, --name STRING
+:   Filter results to list the service API keys with names that include the supplied string.

 -f, --force
 :   Display service API keys without confirmation.